Opinion: Football needs more women like Stephanie Frappart | DW | 14.08.2019

 Yet the fortifications of these macho castles are crumbling.
 Bibiana Steinhaus is refereeing in the Bundesliga, and Frappart's joining France's regular Ligue 1 team after her Super Cup outing.
 Female voices are becoming more audible in the stands, women are taking up staff positions in professional clubs, and there are many female presenters and journalists in the Bundesliga press corps (even if too many of them still have to put up with malicious feedback).
 And that's without even mentioning the many women, whether in the police or serving snacks or selling tickets or directing broadcasts, who help to make it possible to experience a football game.
 Women have been part of the game — including the men's game — for ages now, even if some men appear to have missed the memo.

-Even in a tough contest, Frappart kept her cards in her pocket completely until the 79th minute, albeit then issuing a rather innocuous opening yellow to Azpilicueta
+Even in a tough contest, Frappart kept her cards in her pocket until the 79th minute, when she issued an (albeit rather innocuous) opening yellow to Azpilicueta

 Stephanie Frappart and her team delivered a really strong showing, even in a tough and highly competitive game brimming with drama, and despite the added public pressure.
 In the 84th minute Frappart disallowed a second Chelsea goal and was proven just as right as she was in Pulisic's case.
 This exemplary performance shows that women referees are ready for even tougher challenges: It's probably time that a woman officiates a major men's international match at a top tournament — with Euro 2020 an obvious upcoming opportunity.
 The men's game can only profit from refs as serene and unflappable as Frappart.